Road Works - What's happening?

 Road defects, potholes, broken kerbs, street light problems etc should be reported to Surrey Highways either by telephoning the Helpline 0300 200 1003 or by logging on to the Surrey County Council web site www.surreycc.gov.uk.

-You can now let Highways know direct from your iPhone.
-On the iPhone itself you are probably aware that you can load 'applications' or 'Apps' to your phone.
-You simply go to the App Store and type in 'Street Report' and it will list the App and you just click to accept this to be downloaded on your phone.
-It is free of charge and really as simple as that to obtain.
+You can now report problems like graffiti, fly tipping, broken paving slabs, or street lighting direct from your iPhone.
+You simply go to the App Store (iphone or Android) and type in 'Fixmystreet' or "LoveCleanStreets" and it will list the App and you just click to accept this to be downloaded on your phone.
+They are free of charge and really as simple as that to obtain.
+Another app for reporting road defects such as potholes is "Fixthathole" also available from the App Store free of charge.